bfanselow/Python-Tutorials/Mutable_Immutable.md

 ```

 ### Copying mutable objects
-In contrast, if we copy a mutable object and make a change the copy, it will also change the original.
+In contrast, if we copy a mutable object and make a change to the copy, this will also change the original.
 BEWARE!
+This makes sense as our change to the copy did not create a new object (as for immutable object copies).
 ```
 >>> l = [1, 2, 3]
 >>> id(l)